amartinarias/amartinarias/README.md

 - 💃 I'm currently a Software Developer.
 - 🔭 I’m currently working on learning about other fields within tech.
-- 🌱 I’m currently learning Vue 3 and a bit about NLP and robotics.
+- 🌱 I’m currently learning React.
 - 👯 I’m looking to collaborate on projects and pair programming.
 - 🤔 I’m looking for help with improving the quality of my code, refactoring and testing code.
 - 💬 Ask me about transitioning into tech and learning to code.